MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 **(Sep 2024) Minor update before printing by Springer**

 I revised some very minor places that readers may hardly notice.
 It is supposed to be the final version before printing by Springer.

+# (Aug 2024) 3000 Stars and more code

+The book has received 3000+ stars, which is a great achievement to me.
+Thanks to everyone.
+Hope it really helped you.

+I also received more code implementation from enthusiastic readers.
+For example, this [GitHub page](https://github.com/SupermanCaozh/The_Coding_Foundation_in_Reinforcement_Learning) provided Python implementation of almost all examples in my book.
+On the one hand, I am very glad to see that.
+On the other hand, I am a little worried that my students in my offline class may use the code to do their homework:-).
+Overall, I am happy because it indicates that the book and open course are really helpful to the readers; Otherwise, they would not bother to develop the code by themselves:-)

 **(Jun 2024) Minor update before printing**